 - Recording spikes

 - Recording variables at spike time

 - Recording variables continuously

 - Recording population rates

 - Getting all data

+- Recording values for a subset of the run

+- Freeing up memory in long recordings

+- Recording random subsets of neurons

 Recording variables during a simulation is done with "monitor" objects.
 Specifically, spikes are recorded with SpikeMonitor, the time evolution of variables with StateMonitor and the firing rate of a population of neurons with PopulationRateMonitor.